therod/theminimalistcoder/app/data/articles/2015-08-25-ketogenic-diet.md

 Somewhen in February I discovered Bulletproof Coffee along with the Bulletprooof Diet and was able to loose around 6 Kilos within a short period of time.

 The curious thing about the whole Bulletproof thing was that I ate less than on the slow carb diet but at the same time didn’t feel tired or hungry during most of the day.
-At first I thought it was because of the *magic* mixture of coconut oil and butter combined with freshly roasted coffee.
+At first I thought it was because of the "magic" mixture of coconut oil and butter combined with freshly roasted coffee.

 I did some research on why this was happening and stumbled upon something called the Ketogenic diet (also formerly known as the Atkins diet).

-> ***Disclaimer:** I don’t want to endorse Bulletproof Coffee here.
+> **Disclaimer:** I don’t want to endorse Bulletproof Coffee here.
 I respect Dave Asprey and without him I probably wouldn’t be where I am today (diet wise).
 But do yourself a favour and instead of buying his stuff online just support your local coffee roaster by buying wet-processed & freshly roasted coffee beans and use plain coconut oil with butter.
-It works perfectly and you don’t have to buy into the whole marketing.*
+It works perfectly and you don’t have to buy into the whole marketing.

 ### The Ketogenic diet in a nutshell